christoferson/aws-cloudformation/sns/README.md

 ## SNS CloudFormation Templates

+### SNS Basic

-Provisions an SNS and Email Subscription
+Provisions an SNS Topic with Email Subscription

 sns-basic

-### SNS Basic
+### SNS FIFO

+Provisions an FIFO SNS Topic with SQS Subscription

+- Both SNS Topic and SQS Queue must be of type FIFO

+sns-fifo